fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 There are tutorials explaining how to write plugins using python or C++.
 The `rqt_turtle` plugin is written in C++.
 The [source code](https://github.com/fjp/rqt-turtle) is hosted on GitHub.

 The code tries to follow the [ROS CppStyleGuide](http://wiki.ros.org/CppStyleGuide) and the code API documentation can be created with [doxygen](http://wiki.ros.org/Doxygen).
+The code was written with the [vscode ROS plugin](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros) that allows to debug rqt plugins using attach to process method.
+See the [documentation](https://github.com/ms-iot/vscode-ros/blob/master/doc/debug-support.md) on how to setup debugging and its debugging capabilities.

 ## C++ vs Python